trackmania-rl/tmrl/README.md

 Policies are trained in real-time, with no insider access to the game: we do not pause the simulation to collect samples nor in order to compute actions.
 As such, the framework can easily be extended to other video games, and to real-world robotic applications.
 Find out more [here](#real-time-gym-framework).

-* **Flexible framework:**
-We designed our code so that it is flexible and modular.
-It is easily compatible with other applications.
-For instance, in other projects, we use the same code base in order to train robots in the real world.
-Advanced tutorial coming soon to develop your own applications.

 * **External libraries:**
 This project gave birth to a few sub-projects of more general interest that were cut out and packaged as standalone python libraries.